Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 ## Testing

-Automated, manual and technical testing of the site was undertaken and passed.
+Automated, manual and technical testing of the site was undertaken.

 1. Django Unit Tests were used as I built the logic of the application.
 2. Chrome/Firefox/Safari/Opera dev tools were used throughout front-end developement to test JS, responsiveness and function.
 3. I tested the site across different devices in real world scenarios.
 Mobiles, Tablets, Laptops, and Desktops etc..
 4. I asked third party users to use the application to gather feedback and make alterations to the UI.
 5. I used W3C code validator to pass HTML, CSS and JS.
+6. I tested the application across multiple desktop browsers including Firefox, Chrome, Opera and Safari and all is well with these browsers.
+However, I am aware of some styling issues with IE and Edge.

 ## Authors

-**Dafydd Archard** this application was created as part of Code Institute's Web Development Online Full-Stack Course in September 2018.
+**Dafydd Archard** - this application was created as part of Code Institute's Web Development Online Full-Stack Course in September 2018.

 1. http://pleeease.io/play/
 2. w3c Validator service